benjystanton/benjystanton.github.io/src/posts/2023-06-17-this-is-forty.md

 ## Birthday party(s)

-Anyway, on to the celebrrations.
+Anyway, on to the celebrations.
 Although my birthday isn't until later in the month.
 I've already thrown myself a couple of parties.
 We had a big house party with lots of family, friends and neighbours.
 Then I dragged my close family (about 25 people) to a campsite in Tenby and around all the tiny craft beer bars.

 Highly recommend [Tap & Tân](https://www.tenbybrewingco.com/collections/tap-tan), and Tenby in general.
 Even though it's only about 1 hour from Swansea, I havent visited it there much, as we usually go to Gower, or further west to St Davids.